Chandramouleeswar Temple, Thiruvakkarai

-The presiding deity is revered in the 7th century Tamil Saiva canonical work, the Tevaram, written by Tamil saint poets known as the Nayanmars and classified as Paadal Petra Sthalam.
+The presiding deity is revered in the 7th-century-CE Tamil Saiva canonical work, the Tevaram, written by Tamil saint poets known as the Nayanmars and classified as Paadal Petra Sthalam.
 A granite wall surrounds the temple, enclosing all its shrines.
 The temple has a seven-tiered Rajagopuram, the gateway tower.

 The temple is open from 6 am - 1 pm and 4 pm -8:30 pm on all days except during new moon days when it is open the full day.
 Four daily rituals and three yearly festivals are held at the temple, of which the Chitrapournami festival celebrated during the Tamil month of Panguni (April - May), the float festival for Chandramowleeswarar during the Tamil month of Vaikasi, and the Kanum Pongal festival during the Tamil month of Thai are the most prominent.
 The temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.

 It is located close to the Auroville and National Fossil Wood Park also in Thiruvakkarai.